-BMP 1.F Public Information Booth
+BMP 1.C Public Information & Activity Booth

 The City will host a Public Information Booth at a festival or other public event held within the City of Anniston.
-Stormwater education materials will be handed out at the Information Booth that promote litter reduction, proper stormwater management practices, and/or educate the general public about other relevant stormwater-related information.
+Stormwater education materials will be handed out at the Information Booth that promote litter reduction, proper stormwater management practices, and/or educate the general public about other relevant stormwater-related information, including the importance of LID/GI practices and strategies.
+The City will also educate the public about how they (the public) can be active participants in implementing the stormwater program (such as reporting illicit discharges, helping pick up litter, etc.